 Vietnam is a country of breathtaking natural beauty with an incredible modern-day history that quickly becomes addictive.
-It has experienced war and a bloody revolution in the past 100 years, but the nation now reunified, Vietnam is peaceful and prosperous.
+It has experienced war and a bloody revolution in the past 100 years, but the revolution now underway is peaceful and prosperous.
 Vietnam has something to offer everyone, so whether you are a culture vulture, thrill seeker or just looking to relax and take in the beaches, Vietnam will not disappoint.